 Comment: The NFHS allows reasonable accommodations to be made to individual participants with disabilities and/or special needs, as well as those individuals with unique and extenuating circumstances.
-Please send a written request to lprochaska@ohsaa.org.
 If the permission is granted, you will keep that to show officials prior to a contest.